fsbraun/django-state-manager/README.md

 ### `source` state

-`source` parameter accepts a list of states, or an individual state or `django_fsm.State` implementation.
+`source` parameter accepts a list of states, or an individual state or `django_state_manager.fsm.State` implementation.

 You can use `*` for `source` to allow switching to `target` from any state.